mvduin/omap5-cpu-pm/README.md

 Note that lower power states will increase wake-up latency.

+## Issues

+Enabling cpu power management appears to mess with cpu load measurement, causing falsely high system load to be reported by `uptime`.
+This also appears to cause the "ondemand" cpufreq governor to keep the cpu frequency unnecessarily high.
+On the other hand, enabling cpu power management appears to be more effective in reducing power dissipation than reducing the cpu frequency (see below).

 ## Effect on CPU temperature

 Some example cpu temperature measurements (making sure to give it plenty of time to settle after a change) taken on my BeagleBoard-X15 while idle:
-* 61 ͏°C if the requested power state is ON
+* 61 ͏°C with cpufreq governor "performance" (1.5 GHz) and requested power state ON
+* 56 ͏°C with cpufreq governor "powersave" (1.0 GHz) and requested power state ON
-* 55 ͏°C if the requested power state is INACTIVE
+* 55 ͏°C with cpufreq governor "performance" (1.5 GHz) and requested power state INACTIVE
-* 51 ͏°C if the requested power state is RETENTION
+* 51 ͏°C with cpufreq governor "performance" (1.5 GHz) and requested power state RETENTION